robertolagob/database-exercises/README.md

 1. Databases exercise:

-Creating tables from migration files (.sql) and populating tables from this file.
+Creating tables from migration files (.sql) and populating tables from that file.